Preparation

 Namespace

 The root namespace that your plugin’s classes will live in.
 (See the PSR-4 (opens new window) autoloading specification for details.)
-Note that this should not begin with craft\; use something that identifies you, the developer.
+Note that this should not begin with craft\; use something that identifies you, the developer or vendor.

 Plugin handle